Fault-Tolerant AI Agent Flows: A Developer’s Guide to Patterns, Checkpoints, and Safe Recovery

 - PII controls: redact before logging, encrypt at rest and in transit, segregate sensitive spans.

-- Action gating: require human approval or policy checks (regex/policy engine) before high‑impact operations.
+- Action gating: require human approval or policy checks before high‑impact operations.

 - Model hygiene: set conservative temperature for critical paths; use grounding checks before executing risky tool calls.